coderefinery/git-collaborative/content/same-repository.md

 - Learn about the value of draft pull requests.

 **Exercise tasks**:
-1. Open an issue where you describe the change you want to make.
+1. In the GitHub repository, open an issue where you describe the change you want to make.
 Note down the issue number since you will need it later.
 1. If you work locally and not on GitHub, you need to clone the repository to your computer before you can create a new branch (more details in "Solution